react-navigation/react-navigation/packages/react-native-tab-view/README.md

 **IMPORTANT:** There are additional steps required for `react-native-gesture-handler` on Android after linking (for all React Native versions).
 Check the [this guide](https://kmagiera.github.io/react-native-gesture-handler/docs/getting-started.html) to complete the installation.

-**NOTE:** If you use Wix [`react-native-navigation`](https://github.com/wix/react-native-navigation) on Android, you need to wrap all your screens that uses `react-native-tab-view` with `gestureHandlerRootHOC` from `react-native-gesture-handler`.
-Refer [`react-native-gesture-handler`'s docs](https://kmagiera.github.io/react-native-gesture-handler/docs/getting-started.html#with-wix-react-native-navigation-https-githubcom-wix-react-native-navigation) for more details.

 We're done!
 Now you can build and run the app on your device/simulator.

 ## Quick Start